Whatever Happened to the Likely Lads?: Plot

-The conflict between what Bob had become, and what he saw himself as, led him to be impulsively inclined to follow the lead set by the more headstrong Terry, who led them recklessly into one scrape after another.
-Bob usually blamed his drinking, poor diet and reckless behaviour on Terry, a view with which Audrey and Thelma only too willingly agreed.
-This may have been true in part, but Bob needed little persuasion to stay out drinking with Terry or to behave accordingly.
+The conflict between what Bob has become, and what he sees himself as, makes him impulsively inclined to follow the lead set by the more headstrong Terry, who leads them recklessly into one scrape after another.
+Bob usually blames his drinking, poor diet and reckless behaviour on Terry, a view with which Audrey and Thelma only too willingly agree.
+This may be true in part, but Bob needs little persuasion to stay out drinking with Terry or to behave accordingly.
 Bob does not actually move into his new house until after his wedding to Thelma due to fears of being judged by his new neighbours (although, in the final episode of the first series, both Bob and Thelma make it clear they have an active sex life), and for the first series lives with his mother.
 Terry lives with his parents (his father is never seen) in a 19th-century terrace, which he claims has far more character than Bob's new house, where "the only thing that tells you apart from your neighbours is the colour of your curtains".

-The thirteen episodes of the first series, aired in 1973, have a loose narrative thread.
+Many of the thirteen episodes of the first series, aired in 1973, have a loose narrative thread.
 The early episodes focus on Terry's return to civilian life following his discharge from the army, whereas later episodes focus on the planning for Bob and Thelma's wedding.
+The second series, aired the following year, opens with a focus on the growing romance between Terry and Thelma's sister Susan, partially continued from the first series.
+A four-episode storyline concerning Bob and Thelma's brief separation begins near the later half of the series, and there are also several self-contained episodes.

+Theme song

-The thirteen episodes of the second series, aired the following year, are mostly self-contained.
-However, the series opens with a focus on the growing romance between Terry and Thelma's sister Susan, partially continued from the first series.
-A four-episode storyline concerning Bob and Thelma's brief separation also begins during the middle of the series.
-The show's catchy theme song, "Whatever Happened to You", was written by Mike Hugg (of Manfred Mann) and La Frenais and performed by Hugg's session band; with session singer Tony Rivers supplying the lead vocals.
-A group named Highly Likely subsequently appeared on Top of the Pops to promote the song and participated in a short UK tour as a result, but Rivers was not involved in these appearances.
-The song reached number 35 in the UK Singles Chart in 1973.
+The show's theme song, "Whatever Happened to You", was written by Mike Hugg (of Manfred Mann) and La Frenais and performed by Hugg's session band, with session singer Tony Rivers supplying the lead vocals; released as a single under the name Highly Likely, the song reached number 35 in the UK Singles Chart in 1973.
 Hugg also wrote the theme tune to the spin-off 1976 feature film, Remember When.
-The complete first and second series of the 1970s show (including the Christmas special) were available in the UK on Region 2 DVD.